roadwarriorslive/Pipulate/README.md

 - Get pipulating!
 Remember, visit it through bookmarklet now.

 #### Extra nicities for developement machines
+- If you don't have a ~/.ssh folder, make one.
 - Eliminate challenge on ssh login: ad local public key -- usually found in ~/.ssh/id_rsa.pub on local machine as a single line entry in ~/.ssh/authorized_keys on remote machine.